fgiorgetti/blog/content/posts/20240322-skupper-podman-ingresses/index.md

 ## Conclusion

-If requiring a host's IP/Port to be exposed is not a problem, the Netfilter approach seems like the best fit.
+If requiring a host's IP/Port to be exposed is not a problem, the Netfilter/iptables approach seems like the best fit as it requires few resources and seems to have best throughput.

-But in case exposing only into the container's network without exposing it through the host is a requirement, then Edge-router is the only choice that can be used.
+But in case exposing workloads only into the container's network, without exposing them through the host's IP and Port, is a mandatory thing, then Edge-router is the only choice that can be used.

 As an upcoming activity, it would be really interesting to do a performance analysis, comparing all the approaches mentioned here using both TCP (iperf3) and HTTP traffic.